What’s the link between employee engagement and performance?

 But, despite their differences performance management and employee engagement are arguably two sides of the same coin.
 A Harvard Business Review study found over 90% of business leaders agreed that engaged employees generally performed better, and that engagement is critical to business success, with 75% agreeing strongly.
 69% agreed that, without improving employee engagement, it would be difficult to improve overall performance.

-Outdated methods like annual performance reviews are still something of a business boogeyman.
+Outdated methods like annual performance reviews are still something of a business bogeyman.
 This means that, conceptually, performance management suffers from a major image problem.
-80% of employees and 68% of managers don’t believe in the effectiveness of your typical performance review.
+That's because 80% of employees and 68% of managers don’t believe in the effectiveness of your typical performance review.

-But, when it’s done right, performance management forms a key part of any effective employee policy.
+The term Performance Management often injects fear of uncomfortable meetings and evaluations where employees are told they're not up to scratch.
+But when done right, performance conversations form a key part of any effective employee policy.
 It just requires a shift in approach, from being purely assessment based, to being more feedback-driven.

 Vibe surveyed organisations across 157 countries, and found that 83% of employees appreciate feedback, whether it’s positive or negative.
 96% believe that getting regular feedback is a good thing.
 But roughly a third have to wait over three months to get feedback from a manager.

 It’s not performance management that employees hate.
-In fact, long-term engagement depends on our continuing to learn, grow, and be challenged by our work.
-What employees dislike is being sat down and criticised, especially if they feel it’s undeserved.
+In fact, challenges and opportunities to learn actively support engagement.
+What employees dislike is unwarranted criticism.
+Especially from managers who may be biased or don't see the whole picture.
 A common problem with annual performance reviews is that managers may only recall recent events, meaning they could fail to take past accomplishments into account.

 Performance management should be just as much about highlighting personal strengths and achievements, just as much as it’s about finding ways to improve.
-63% of employees in Vibe’s study reported that they didn’t receive enough praise from their manager, with over 70% being praised less than once a week, despite recognition programs being so beneficial for engagement that they reduce voluntary turnover by almost a third.
+63% of employees in Vibe’s study reported not getting enough praise from their manager.
+Over 70% received praised less than once a week, despite recognition programs being so beneficial for engagement that they reduce voluntary turnover by almost a third.

 How to combine engagement and performance management